 You come home from work after a long day in the hot sun.
-You’re eager to retreat into your cooled down space, throw your feet up on the couch and enjoy a sweet drink… only to find that the air coming out of the vents isn’t that strong and the inside of your home is almost as hot as the outside.
+Naturally, you’re eager to retreat into your cooled down space.
+So you throw your feet up on the couch to enjoy a sweet drink… Only to find that the air coming out of the vents isn’t that strong and the inside of your home is almost as hot as the outside.
 You try to raise the air conditioning hoping that it will kick on and cool down the place.
-It doesn’t.
-Your spouse is hot, your children are complaining, and the family dog is fanning himself with a paw.
+But it doesn’t.
+Your spouse is hot and your children are complaining.
+Plus, the family dog is fanning himself with a paw.

 Uncomfortable and worried about the safety of your family, you begin to do your research.
 What could be wrong?

-How Strong Should Air Come Out of Vents?
+How Strong Should Air Come Out of My Central AC?

 What to Do When You Have Weak Airflow from Vents in the House?

-Before you call a technician, there are a few actions you should take to determine if the problem has a solution with some do-it-yourself maintenance or whether you need to call in a professional.
+Before you call a technician, there are a few actions you should do.
+Determine if the problem has a solution with some do-it-yourself maintenance or whether you need to call in a professional.